adamnoto/jsoning/README.md

 1. When passing a proc as default value, it will be executed to assign default value when value is nil.
 2. Parsing JSON string as hash by using `Jsoning.parse`

+== Version 0.5.0

+1. Bugfix: when Jsoning to Hash, if encountering data-like datatype, error is raised due to Jsoning does not know how to extract value from them.
+However, if the object is converted to JSON string, everything is working as expected.

 ## License

 The gem is proudly available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).